officialdharam/prgsbots/README.md

 Once you have hosted the bot on modulus or any other service (or your own public URL).
 You can link this URL to the Microsoft Bot Framework details page for your bot.

+# Backend Service
+This bot must answer queries based on some data stored at the backend service.
+In our case it reponds to the business users of an OE application.
+Hence, there has to be a backend hosted somewhere.

+I chose to use progress arcade to host the OE aplication as a rest service.
+The endpoint URL is used to make requests for queries from the Bot.

 # Testing the Bot
 It is good to test on dev system to skip the numerous deployment cycles.
 This can be done by using a Text Bot, this is essentially the same business logic with just one difference, the bot responds and interacts on command line.
 Also, you can use the node debugger tools with this bot.

 This is good for initial level of testing.
 Once this is done, Microsoft Bot Framework provides an emulator, which works the same way as a messaging channel.

 You can provide the Bot's hosted URL and API Key corresponding to this bot (from the Microsoft Bot Framework) and test it in the Emulator which is a desktop client.